-In general, all generating Resources with nameplate capacities greater than 10 MWs or plants with aggregated capacities greater than 25 MW are expected to provide the full GADS Data set defined in Attachment K. Except as noted below, a Resource that provides a full GADS Data set will have the amount of UCAP that it is qualified to supply and an Installed Capacity Equivalent calculated according to Section 3.1.
-A Resource that provides equivalent GADS Data will have the amount of UCAP that it is qualified to supply and an Installed according to Section 3.2.
-A Control Area System Resource will have the amount of UCAP it can supply calculated according to Section 3.3, an Intermittent Power Resource will have the amount of UCAP it can supply calculated according to Section 3.4, a Resource using UDRs will have its UCAP values calculated according to Section 3.5, a Resource using EDRs will have its UCAP values calculated according to Section 3.6, and an Energy Storage Resource will have its UCAP values calculated according to Section 3.7.
+In general, all generating Resources are expected to provide the full GADS Data set defined in Attachment K. Except as noted below, a Resource that provides a full GADS Data set will have the amount of UCAP that it is qualified to supply and an Installed Capacity Equivalent calculated according to Section 3.1.
+A Resource that provides equivalent GADS Data will have the amount of UCAP that it is qualified to supply and an Installed Capacity Equivalent calculated according to Section 3.2.
+A Control Area System Resource will have the amount of UCAP it can supply calculated according to Section 3.3, an Intermittent Power Resource will have the amount of UCAP it can supply calculated according to Section 3.4, a Resource using UDRs will have its UCAP values calculated according to Section 3.5, a Resource using EDRs will have its UCAP values calculated according to Section 3.7.
+Generators participating as Co-located Storage Resources will have the amount of UCAP that are qualified to supply according to Section 3.8, and an Aggregation will have the amount of UCAP it can supply calculated according to Section 3.8, and an Aggregation will have the amount of UCAP it can supply calculated according to Section 3.8.